Rawat107/Blog-App-usign-html-css/README.md

 # **World Cuisines - Recipe Blog**
 A beautifully designed food blog featuring recipes from around the world.
-Built using **HTML, CSS, and JavaScript** to create an engaging and responsive experience.
+Built using **HTML, CSS** to create an engaging and responsive experience.

 ## **Live Demo**
 🔗 [Live Site](https://rawat107.github.io/Blog-App-usign-html-css/)